kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/the Biblical perspective.md

 From all this, we see that developing the faith to affect plants is merely step 1 of a journey of which the destiny is love.
 Stated another way, it will be very unbecoming, even ugly, for a person to exercise faith, yet not be intent on loving other people.

-We also see that energy in support of faith will make that faith produce greater results.
+We also see from that verse that when we exert energy in support of our faith's actions that faith produces greater results.
+Cleve Backster noticed the same thing in his experiments with plants.

 Note that even though God values virtue, knowledge, and so on out to love more than faith, He'll be gracious to accept us to start with faith.

 The elephant in the living room:  These teachings from heaven were kept hidden by God from the public until Jesus walked this earth and brought them to us.
 Jesus says no one can come to the Father but through Jesus.
 Although we've discovered that plants will respond to anyones' sentiments, thanks to the grace of God, God's real God-ordained starting point for our development along this path is Jesus: